MitulMistry/sketchbook/NOTES.md

 **To Do:**
--add angular route authentication for editArtist and editSketch -recheck authentications
+!-add angular route authentication for editArtist and editSketch !-recheck authentications
--image validations in sketch model
+!!-image validations in sketch model
--fix CSRF protection
+!!-fix CSRF protection
--fix error of automatically trying to sign in on page load -css/less overriding for navbar
+-css/less overriding for navbar
 -devise user updating - change password / delete user -sketch creation - tag_ids not being sent in proper format from SketchesService, temporarily fixed with back end sketches_controller check_tag_ids method
 -profile route in app.js
--don't show tags in sketches screen if tag has no sketches
+!-don't show tags in sketches screen if tag has no sketches -401 error from NavController Auth.currentUser() promise if not logged in, but doesn't cause a problem

 Done:
 -edit/delete for images